stefan22/centoGnu/README.md

 - Games are then removed when event starts and new ones added every week or as soon as they're made available by the Api.
 - Cta links take to the Sport page where the main widget holds additional information, odds, bets about the games.

+### css works really good desktop at any screen size